We are here to support you through your cancer journey

 Join our mailing list to be kept informed of our activities.

-At last, volunteers and staff are gradually returning to all hospital sites and the Wellness Centre is open for in-person activities.
+At last, volunteers and staff are back to all hospital sites and the Wellness Centre is open for in-person activities.
 This is done in a safe manner, in accordance with Public Health guidelines, i.e. wearing a mask and socially distancing.
 Come in for a visit!

 By Patricia Rodi “It’s cancer.”
 At this moment, the world stops … my womanhood, my motherhood, and my life are tossed aside to fight the evil inside me.
 Diagnosed with Stage IIIB Stomach Cancer, I learned how strong I could be, how strong I had to be, and what I...